gziolo/create-wordpress-block/README.md

 ```

 `[slug]` is optional.
 When provided it triggers the quick mode where it is used
-as the target location for scaffolded files and the internal block name.
-The rest
+as the block slug used for its identification, the output location for scaffolded files,
-of the configuration is set to all default values.
+and the name of the WordPress plugin.
+The rest of the configuration is set to all
+default values.

 Options:
 ```bash